aricma/developer-dashboard/DATA.md

 To calculate the burn down estimation for a single task we take the current velocity of the team per day and subtract the velocity from the remaining story points each day until the task is done.

-To get the Burn Down Metric for all the tasks we aggregate all the tasks remaining story points and estimate based on the teams velocity.
+To get the Burn Down Estimation for all the tasks we aggregate all the tasks remaining story points and estimate based on the teams velocity.

 The aggregated burn down will not show when individual tasks are done.
 However the estimated time will still be the time